© Peter Hodgkinson 2016

 Peter contributed a chapter on the BEF’s infantry COs of August 1914 to Stemming the Tide, published by Helion, a book voted runner-

-He is currently working on a chapter for the 1916 volume in this series on ‘Evolution of Infantry Battalion Command on the Somme’.
+His chapter for the 1916 volume in this series, At All Costs, on ‘Evolution of Infantry Battalion Command on the Somme’ will be published in May 2018.

 Reviewing the book for Strife Journal Dr William Philpott, author of Bloody Victory, wrote: